 The Today's Headlines section of Indonesia Investments is a daily updated section which contains the latest information with regard to topics that are currently causing headlines in Indonesia's media.
 Most of our headlines will cover political, economic and social matters.
 As a consequence of their recent nature, these topics may not have crystallized fully yet and can, therefore, lack a profound analysis.
 For publications with a more in-depth understanding of subjects, we refer you to our News, Financial or Business columns.

-On Friday (5/07) Indonesia Investments released the June 2019 edition of its monthly research report.
-The report aims to inform the reader of the key political, economic and social developments that occurred in Indonesia in the month of June 2019 and also touches upon key international developments that impacted on the Indonesian economy.
+On Tuesday (07/01) Indonesia Investments released the December 2019 edition of its monthly report.
+The report aims to inform the reader of the key political, economic and social developments that occurred in Indonesia in the month of December 2019 and also touches upon key international developments that made an impact on the Indonesian economy.